gui33627/GIS_in_R/README.md

-The repository is a collection of help documents I created for [NYU Data Services](https://guides.nyu.edu/dataservices) about various topics for geospatial analysis in R. The active link to the files serving on the Data Services can be found [here](https://guides.nyu.edu/c.php?g=276822&p=8242247).
+The repository is a collection of help documents I created for [NYU Data Services](https://guides.nyu.edu/dataservices) about various topics for geospatial analysis in R. The active link to the files serving on the Data Services website can be found [here](https://guides.nyu.edu/c.php?g=276822&p=8242247).

 ### GIS in R: Geocoding